gregorkastner/BayesianLearningCode/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-BayesianLearningCode provides R code to reproduce the examples in the book “Bayesian Learning” by Sylvia Frühwirth-Schnatter, Bettina Grün, Gregor Kastner, and Helga Wagner.
+BayesianLearningCode provides R code to reproduce the examples in a forthcoming book.

 ## Installation